anshita22/100daysofcode/README.md

 Finished lectures of Pandas Library from "Data analysis in python course" on freecodecamp.org and implemented the same.
 Referred  [this resource](https://ourcodingclub.github.io/tutorials/pandas-python-intro/) for learning more about pandas and matplotlib.
 Designed a logo in canva.com

+#Day5

+Explored more about pandas, plotted graphs using [matplotlib](https://matplotlib.org/tutorials/introductory/usage.html#sphx-glr-tutorials-introductory-usage-py) and [pandas](https://pandas.pydata.org).
+Learnt data cleaning with pandas, and implemented the same on jupyter.
+Designed another logo in canva.com